Your Career in Health and Safety for 2021

 Bear in mind that high level courses are typically long-term undertakings, so consider whether you will be able to allocate the study time they need.
 For example; a Certificate Course will take anywhere between 14 weeks to a year, while a Diploma course will require at least 18 months to 2 years of dedication.

-What previous training – if any – do you possess in the Health, Safety or Environmental management?
+What previous training – if any – do you possess in Health, Safety or Environmental management?

-Based upon what level it is you should be able to build upon it, giving yourself a reasonable chance of success and avoiding a frustrating difficulty curve.
+Existing Prior Learning can be build upon, giving yourself a practical chance of success and avoiding a large skill gap which you may find overly challenging.
 Having ambitious goals isn’t necessarily bad, but avoid jumping multiple qualification levels at once; it may do more harm than good to your confidence.

-If you are particularly interested in specific professional memberships, you can obtain additional assistance by looking at the membership schemes of IOSH (Health and Safety) and IEMA (Environmental management) as both professional organisations map their membership tables against preferred qualification achievements.
+If you are particularly interested in specific professional memberships, you can obtain additional assistance by looking at the membership schemes of IOSH (Institution of Occupational Safety & Health) and IIRSM (International Institute of Risk and Safety Management) as both professional organisations map their membership tables against preferred qualification achievements.